wbcmedia/wbcmedia.github.io/2026/draft.md

 # Intro - Gideon and Candice

-(Front of curtain?)
+(Front of curtain)

+- Live Aid intro is heard on the radio
-- Gideon is speaking on a massive mobile phone
+- Gideon appears, speaking on a massive mobile phone
+- He looks annoyed at the radio and switches it off

-**_Gideon_** : Buy, sell, sell, buy...
-What...
+**_Gideon_** : Buy, sell, buy...
+What..?
 Woolworths in trouble?
 Sell, sell...

 - Candice enters carrying bags full of purchases from expensive shops

-**_Candice_** : Hiya babes, you look awful, what's happened?
+**_Candice_** : Hiya babes.
+Oh, you look awful, what's happened?

-**_Gideon_** : Everything's getting out of control, I'm haemorrhaging money
+**_Gideon_** : The market's crashing.
+Woolworths, Amstrad, C&A. All down.
+I'm haemorrhaging money

-**_Candice_** : Yeah, I don't know what that means, anyway... while I was out shopping, I saw the perfect place for my new nail bar idea.
-It was on the high street.
-I'm trying to remember what it was called...?
-Harrys?
-No, Hardy's?
+**_Candice_** : Yeah, I don't know what hemjurring means.
+Anyway...
+I've seen the perfect place for my nail bar idea.
+On the high street.
+I'm trying to remember what it's called.
+Hardys?
+No. Harry's?
 No that's not it...
 Oh yeah, I remember...
 Harrods!

 **_Gideon_** : You want me to buy Harrods!?!?!

 **_Candice_** : Oh babes, would you?
-Oh I'm so excited, this nail bar idea of mine, it's gonna be massive, and I'll be the queen of nail bars.
+Oh I'm so excited, this nail bar idea of mine, it's gonna be massive.
+I'll be the queen of nail bars.
 I'll be in all the papers, Candice Jones, entrebr.. entrerpor.. enterer... business-woman.
-Can we make an offer now, I've got the phone number here, I could have the interior designers in by the weekend...
+Can we make an offer now, I've got the phone number here, ring them now Gideon, I could have the interior designers in by the weekend...

-**_Gideon_** : But Candice, I'm busy trying to fix a few urgent deals, I can't
+**_Gideon_** : But Candice, I'm busy trying to rescue my portfolio...

 - Candice looks like she's about to burst into tears

-SONG: Under Pressure Part 1
+SONG: Under Pressure Under Pressure Part 1

-**_Candice_** : But you promised I could open a nail bar, you know it's my dream
+**_Candice_** : But you promised I could open a nail bar!
+You know it's my dream.

-**_Gideon_** : The stock market is crashing Candice, I'm almost broke
+**_Gideon_** : Candice, the markets...
+I'm almost broke

-**_Candice_** : Well what about your relatives, I thought your Dad's uncle was royalty or something?
+**_Candice_** : What about your relatives, I thought your Mum's uncle was royalty or something?

-**_Gideon_** : Great uncle Naff?
-I'd forgotten about him.
-But I don't even know the geezer, he'd never lend me money, would he?
+**_Gideon_** : Great Uncle Clive?
+But I don't even know the geezer, he'd never lend me money...
+Would he?

-**_Candice_** : But you're family Gid, he'd have to help out, you'd just have to work on him, like you worked on me... you've always had a way with words... tell him you've got a business opportunity he'd be crazy to miss out on
+**_Candice_** : You're family Gid, he'd have to help out, you'd just have to work on him, like you worked on me... you've always had a way with words... tell him we've got a business opportunity he'd be crazy not to invest in.

-**_Gideon_** : It sounds a bit like fraud to me
+**_Gideon_** : It sounds a bit like fraud to me.

-SONG: Under Pressure Part 2
+SONG: Under Pressure Under Pressure Part 2

 ---